 The audio settings tab allows control of the most important settings of the driver.
-The items on this page are sliders and drop down boxes.
-In order that the slider settings cannot be changed by a large amount accidentally, the clicking on a slider track to set a value is disabled.
+The items on this page are sliders, toggle switches and drop down boxes.

 To alter a value it is necessary to click on the slider handle and move it.
 The value is not sent to the driver until the slider handle is released (mouse click up or finger off touchscreen).
 Alternatively it is possible to click in the text box next to the slider and enter a value directly.